Skip to main content

 info

 The numbers of vulnerabilities detailed in the sunburst chart represent only the unique vulnerabilities that Lacework discovers.
-As one vulnerability can affect multiple packages, the total vulnerabilities in the list can be greater.
+As one vulnerability can affect multiple packages or Windows applications, the total vulnerabilities in the list can be greater.

-Additionally, active filters specific to packages (such as package name, fixed version, etc) will not influence this chart.
+Additionally, active filters specific to packages and Windows applications (such as Package/Application name, Fixed version, etc) will not influence this chart.

-Charts in the CVE, Package Name, and Package Namespace Tabs
+Charts in the CVE, Package Name, Package Namespace, and Application (Windows) Tabs

 Vulnerabilities List